MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

     ![TextBlock margins](images/xaml-basics/margins.png)

     Margins provide the most basic positioning of an element on the page.
-They're useful for fine-tuning your layout, but using large margin values like those added by Visual Studio makes it difficult for your UI to adapt to various screen sizes, and should be avoided.
+They're useful for fine-tuning your layout, but you should avoid using large margin values like those added by Visual Studio.
+They make it difficult for your UI to adapt to various screen sizes.

     For more info, see [Alignment, margins, and padding](../layout/alignment-margin-padding.md).

-8. In the Document Outline panel, right-click **TitleTextBlock**, then select **Edit Style > Apply Resource > TitleTextBlockStyle**.
-This applies a system-defined style to your title text.
+8. In the Document Outline panel, right-click **TitleTextBlock**, and then select **Edit Style** > **Apply Resource** > **TitleTextBlockStyle**.
+This step applies a system-defined style to your title text.

     ```xaml
     <TextBlock x:Name="TitleTextBlock"